CloudLabs-MOC/AI-102-AIEngineer/Instructions/18-object-detection.md

      ![Tagged images in a project](./images/tagged-images.jpg)

 ## Task 3: Use the Training API to upload images

+In this task, you will learn how to use the Custom Vision *Training API* to upload images with tags and object region data, allowing you to automate the image tagging process and integrate it into your workflow.

 You can use the graphical tool in the Custom Vision portal to tag your images, but many AI development teams use other tools that generate files containing information about tags and object regions in images.
 In scenarios like this, you can use the Custom Vision training API to upload tagged images to the project.